pabloveintimilla/pabloveintimilla/README.md

 ### Hi there 👋

-**Pablo J. Veintimilla Vargas**, I'm a ✨ Software Architect ✨ from Ecuador.
+**Pablo J. Veintimilla Vargas**, I'm a ✨ CTO and Software Architect ✨ from Ecuador.

-- 🔭 I’m currently working at PPM.
+- 🔭 I’m currently working at PPM as CTO
-- 🌱 I’m currently learning blockchain, AI.
+- 🌱 I’m currently learning Product Design and AI.

 <!---
 Here are some ideas to get you started: